 About that time, something went horribly wrong.
 The plane rapidly descended, nose first toward the Atlantic Ocean.
 The dive was corrected only to be repeated immediately.
 EgyptAir Flight 990 nose-dived into the Atlantic Ocean, 60 miles off the coast of Nantucket Island, Massachusetts at 1:50 am.
 Everyone on board was killed.

-The aircraft that this tragedy took place on was a Boeing 767 model 366 ER.
+The aircraft was a Boeing 767 model 366 ER.
 The plane was a little bit more than 10 years old.
 No noteworthy malfunctions were reported prior to the flight, according to investigators and none were found after the crash of EgyptAir Flight 990.
 However, there has been an ongoing struggle on the part of the Egyptian government to refute the findings of the American investigation.
 Because the incident occurred in the United States, agencies in the United States conducted the investigation.

-Immediately after EgyptAir Flight 990 was directed at the Atlantic Ocean, Batouty said, “I rely on God” seven times in eight seconds.
+Immediately after EgyptAir Flight 990 headed towards the Atlantic Ocean, Batouty said, “I rely on God” seven times in eight seconds.
 Speech analysts concluded that his speech patterns did not indicate stress.
 In fact, he seemed relaxed.
 The command captain returned to the cockpit after the seventh “I rely on God.”
 He said, “What’s happening?” twice.
-His voice indicated he was very stressed.
+His voice showed signs of stress.
 The captain managed to direct the plane into a steep climb, but Batouty’s controls were still conflicting, despite the Captain’s order to “pull with me.”
 The plane went into a second nosedive before EgyptAir Flight 990 met the Atlantic Ocean at a high speed, killing 217 people.